 Another way to understand the scope difference between the LAUS and QCEW programs is through the framework of supply and demand.
 LAUS estimates relative slack in the supply of labor at the local level, and doing so requires measures of how many people are working, versus not employed but actively seeking work.
 QCEW provides counts of the met demand for workers by establishments subject to unemployment insurance laws.
 For a given area, only if all working residents had one job at an establishment operating within that same area, with no workers at any of the establishments operating within that area commuting from outside of that area, would the LAUS and QCEW employment levels match.
 This would preclude self-employment, most agricultural work, multiple jobholding, telecommuting, and cross-border commutation.

-While BEA local area estimates include QCEW (data) for a large portion of their employment and compensation inputs, with reconciliation against QCEW data prior to publication, these BEA products include resources outside of QCEW, and are therefore not directly comparable to QCEW.
-More information about BEA regional data can be found at https://www.bea.gov/system/files/methodologies/LAPI2018.pdf.
+Although BEA local area estimates include QCEW (data) for a large portion of their employment and compensation inputs, with reconciliation against QCEW data prior to publication, these BEA products include resources outside of QCEW, and are therefore not directly comparable to QCEW.
+More information about BEA regional data can be found at https://www.bea.gov/resources/methodologies/local-area-personal-income-employment.

 The U.S. Office of Personnel Management (OPM) publishes a statistical series on Federal employment and payrolls with information on employing agencies, types of positions and appointments, and characteristics of employees.
 Data on Federal employment covered by the UCFE series provide industry, local area, and monthly employment detail not available in the OPM series.